julianasaha/food-sales-predications/README.md

 # Predicting Food Sales
 Author: Juliana Sahagun
-## Objective: The purpose is to help the retailer understand the properties of products and outlets that play crucial roles in increasing sales.
+## Goal: The goal is to help the retailer understand the properties of products and outlets that play crucial roles in increasing sales.

 ### Data: